Why Confining a Dog to a Crate Is Wrong

 The majority of people in the US now who think it is wrong to leave a dog outside during the day.
 Those not able to afford doggie daycare, also the majority, are told that it is all right to incarcerate a dog in a crate during the day.
 It is not all right.

-(It was just a cardboard box so I just added it to my compost heap.
-If you want to potty train your puppy using a crate, use a cardboard box and get it done in 5 days.
+(It was just a cardboard box, so I just added it to my compost heap.
+If you want to potty train your puppy using a crate, use a cardboard box and get it done in five days.
 You will not be tempted to keep it in the garage and use it again.)

 I am also not going to condemn everyone that uses a crate in all situations.
 That is wrong.
 A crate with an open door can be a safe place to sleep, and if your dog does not have a table to lie under when the company comes over, an open crate is an alternative.